nikkipruitt182/Argument-Parser/README.md

 ## Introduction

 This project was a group term project for my Software Engineering I course.
-The goal was to create a command line argument parser using test-driven development and the agile methodolgy, Scrum.
+The goal was to create a command line argument parser using test-driven development and the agile methodology, Scrum.
 Over the course of 5 2-week sprints, we attended 4 meetings a week, each consisting of a 15 minute Scrum and an hour of working on the code in groups and individually.

 ### Tools Used